quick_reference_all

 calendar_today

-A longer tenure means lower EMI but higher total interest paid.
-Shortening tenure from 5 to 3 years increases EMI by ₹16,420 but saves ₹2.18 Lakh in total interest.
-Balance your monthly cash flow with overall cost.
+Shorter tenure = higher EMI but lower total interest.
+Reducing from 5 to 3 years on ₹15L at 12.5% raises EMI by ₹16,420 but saves ₹2.18 lakh in interest.
+Balance monthly cash flow against total cost.

 account_balance